aradenbaugh/radia/README.md

 If you only have DNA pairs, use the --dnaOnly flag<br>
 If you only want the calls from the Triple BAM method, use the --rnaOnly flag<br>

-If you want to exclude a particular filter, there are flags such as '--noBlat' to exclude the BLAT filter.
+If you want to exclude a particular filter, there are flags such as --noBlat to exclude the BLAT filter.

 Many of the filters rely on data that is provided in the radia/data/ directory.
 Other